 Depending on font size and weight, color contrast ratios will vary.
 In general, ratios will be higher with smaller text, and as text gets bigger ratios will be lower due to the strokes on larger letters being wider and easier to read at a lower contrast ratio.
 It’s important to clarify that the contrast of a color itself does not change with font size, rather when the font size is smaller it becomes less clear and appears less vibrant.
 Contrast ratio requirements should be put in place and be properly met so that all users are able to read and interpret the content in a UI.

 People who have color blindness means that they can not see colors the way most people can, and less commonly, may not see color at all.
 “Color perception in the human eye is built up by three different types of cones.
 Each type is sensitive to a certain wavelength of light (red, green, and blue) and every perceived color is a mixture of stimuli of those three cone types.”
 Therefore, there are three main types of color blindness that cause problems in seeing different colors.
-As adapted from NIH a brief description is below along with renderings that were created using the Color Blind plugin and validated with an online simulator.
+As adapted from NIH a brief description is below along with renderings that were created using a Figma Color Blind plugin and validated with an online simulator.

 - Deuteranomaly is the most common type of red-green color blindness.
 It makes the green look more red.
 This type is mild and does not usually get in the way of normal activities.

 - Protanomaly makes red look more green and less bright.
 This type is also mild and does not get in the way of regular activities.